Subplot Ideas: Enriching Your Main Plot with Layers

 With Plottr, it’s so easy to compare subplot ideas to proven story structures.

-For example, you could take a romantic subplot and lay it out parallel with Gwen Hayes’ Romancing the Beat structure.
+For example, you could take a romantic subplot and lay it out next to Gwen Hayes’ Romancing the Beat structure.

 Comparing subplots to plot structures in Plottr